Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Experiments

 \us{The first domain is} Matthew Effect where 10 pac-men with different initial sizes have to collect resources which reappear randomly each time they are collected in a grid.
 The more \pw{resources} an agent collects, the easier the task becomes \mz{for an agent} because \pw{its} size and speed increase.

-\us{The second domain corresponds to} the distributed traffic light control. \us{In this problem,} we simulate a 3x3 intersection grid with Simulation of Urban MObility (SUMO) \citep{SUMO2018} where each \mz{of the nine agents} controls the traffic light phase of one intersection. \us{The global state is composed of waiting time, density of cars and queue lengths at each intersection.
-It also contains the current phase of each intersection.
-For each agent, an action \mz{correspond}\pw{s} to choos\pw{ing} the next phase.} The reward function is defined as the negative total waiting time at the current intersection.
-Thus, the notion of user corresponds to the group of all vehicles going through a given intersection during the experiment.
+\us{The second domain} \cg{adopted is a} distributed traffic light control \cg{scenario}. \us{In this problem,} we simulate a 3x3 intersection grid with Simulation of Urban Mobility (SUMO) where each \mz{of the nine agents} controls the traffic light phase of one intersection. \us{The global state is composed of \pw{the} waiting time, density of cars, queue lengths\pw{, and current traffic-light phase} of each intersection.
+For each agent, an action \cg{amounts} to choos\pw{ing} the next \pw{traffic-light} phase.} The reward function \pw{of an agent} is defined as the negative total waiting time at \pw{its} intersection.
 Fairness can be understood as having low waiting times at every intersection.
 Note this domain is typically an example where there is no equal access to resources: some intersections will have naturally more traffic than others.

-\us{ Our third domain is a data center control problem, where there are 16 hosts that are connected with 20 switches in a fat-tree topology (an illustration is available in the appendix).
-The network is controlled by a centralized controller which manages a computer network that is shared by a certain number of hosts.
-The global state is composed of information statistics about network features.
-Here, each agent corresponds to \pw{one} host and \pw{the} goal of each agent \pw{is} to minimize the \mz{queue lengths} in network switches in order to avoid the switch bufferbloats. \mz{The continuous action correspond\pw{s} to the allowed bandwidth for a host.} }
+\us{ Our third domain is a data center control problem, where 16 hosts are connected with 20 switches in a fat-tree topology (\pw{see Figure~\ref{fig:iroko_network}} in the appendix). \pw{The network is shared by a certain number of hosts.} The state is composed of information statistics about network features and the goal of each host/agent is to minimize the queue lengths in network switches. \mz{The continuous action correspond\pw{s} to the allowed bandwidth for a host.} }

-In all our experiments, we rely on the Proximal Policy Optimization (PPO) algorithm \citep{SchulmanWolskiDhariwalRadfordKlimov17}. \mz{The detailed hyperparameters are described in the appendix.} To show the generality of our approach, we run our method with GGF (using $\w_i = \frac{1}{2^{i}}$) and $\alpha$-fairness (using $\alpha = 0.9$).
+In all our experiments, we rely on the Proximal Policy Optimization (PPO) algorithm \citep{SchulmanWolskiDhariwalRadfordKlimov17}.
+The detailed hyperparameters are provided and in Appendix~\ref{app:hyper} and available online\footnote{\url{https://gitlab.com/AAAL/DFRL}}.
+To \pw{demonstrate} the generality of our approach, we run our method with GGF (using $\w_i = \frac{1}{2^{i}}$) and $\alpha$-fairness (using $\alpha = 0.9$).
 The different statistics are computed over the 50 last trajectories of 5 different runs.